Low-scale Resonant Leptogenesis in $SU(5)$ GUT with $\mathcal{T}_{13}$ Family Symmetry: Resonant Leptogenesis in the Model

 \blu{For the remaining case (vi) $M_3 \simeq M_4$, $(Y^\dagger_\nu Y_\nu)_{34}$ is real and the numerator of the $CP$ asymmetry is given by $qr(1+M_3/M_4)$.
 In this case the $CP$ asymmetry can be quite large, as shown in Fig.~\ref{fig:CPasymmetry34}. }

-\blu{We will concentrate on the only viable $N_3$ - $N_4$ resonant leptogenesis scenario of the rest of paper.
+\blu{We will concentrate on the only viable $N_3$ - $N_4$ resonant leptogenesis scenario in the rest of paper.
 The resonance condition in Eq.~\eqref{rescondgen} translates into $|M_3 - M_4| = (\Gamma_3 + \Gamma_4)/4$, from which we can express the parameter $a$ in terms of $b$ and $f$.
-This reduces the number of undetermined parameters to two.}

-\blu{We will treat $b$ and $f$ as input parameters, assuming that $a$ can be determined from them applying the resonance condition.}
+This reduces the number of undetermined parameters to two.} \blu{We will treat $b$ and $f$ as input parameters, assuming that $a$ can be determined from them applying the resonance condition.} \reply{It would be interesting to enhance the symmetry of the model that distinguishes the $N_3$ - $N_4$ quasi-degeneracy, i.e. the resonance condition.
+However, in this paper, we are interested in the phenomenological study of the viable parameter space of the model consistent with resonant leptogenesis and remain agnostic about symmetry reasons that can potentially explain the required degeneracy.}

 \blu{The mass spectrum of the right-handed neutrinos up to the overall factor $b$ at resonance is shown in Fig.~\ref{fig:Mmassres} as a function of $f$.

 } \blu{Other than the $M_3 \simeq M_4$ degeneracy, two other degeneracies are approached for $f \ll 1$ and $f \gg 1$.
 At $f \ll 1$, the mass spectrum can be approximated as